 Focus on the OKR

-The OKR are successful because they focus the team’s attention on a common goal to be achieved.
+OKRs are successful because they focus the team’s attention on a common goal by setting clear objectives and measurable results.
+They have become a classic management method to challenge and motivate a team.

 Delivery by value